 For more details, check out this video all about watering with different water pressures:

 We do not recommend using the Mover’s black cap to block the center hole when filling with water.
 The center hole is a funneling system that delivers the water to tiers below.
-Using the methods above, you won’t need to use a cap to get to the appropriate watering level in the top.
+Using the methods above, you won’t need to use a cap to get to the appropriate watering level at the top.

-Sometimes it can be hard to see the grey disks slow dripping water to the soil, so if you are unsure if this is happening, lift the top tier while the top water reservoir is still draining water.
-Due to the funnel design of the GreenStalk Vertical Planter, it isn’t possible for water to just travel all the way through the GreenStalk without stopping at the tiers first.
+Secondly, if all the grey disks are full, any more water added to the top water reservoir will flow out the bottom of the planter.
+With the funnel design of the GreenStalk Vertical Planter, it isn’t possible for water to travel all the way through the GreenStalk without filling the grey disks first.

 Do you have a GreenStalk gardening question that we didn’t cover here?